elrnv/hdkrs/objio/README.md

 ## Building

-See the "Building and Installing" section in the [upper level README](../README.md) for instructions.
+See the "Building and Installing" section in the [`hdkrs` README](../hdkrs/README.md) for instructions.

 # Highlights